Partially Stochastic Infinitely Deep Bayesian Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce Partially Stochastic Bayesian Neural Networks in the infinite-depth limit.
-We provide an exact mathematical formulation of our method and conceptualise how to split weights of continuous-time networks into subsets of stochastic and deterministic weights.
-With these foundations, we then prove several theoretical building blocks that lead to the conclusion that our novel family of networks are UCDAs.
-Additionally, we back up the results with a collection of empirical experiments that demonstrate how all our models outperform fully stochastic networks and other approximations of Bayesian inference in continuous-time models (e.g. MFVI).
-More importantly, we show that this improved performance is achieved with a significant efficiency boost that does not come with any performance trade-off.
-Furthermore, we provide a comprehensive study of the most important hyperparameters of our models.
-Therefore, our newly introduced family of Bayesian Neural Networks in the infinite-depth limit, are a better, more efficient, and practical alternative to existing models.
+We have introduced Partially Stochastic Bayesian Neural Networks (PSDE-BNNs) in the infinite-depth limit, providing an exact mathematical formulation and demonstrating how to partition the weights of continuous-time networks into stochastic and deterministic subsets.
+Building on these foundations, we established several theoretical results that lead to the conclusion that our novel family of networks are Universal Conditional Distribution Approximators.
+Our empirical experiments show that PSDE-BNNs outperform fully stochastic networks and other Bayesian inference approximations in continuous-time models, such as Mean Field Variational Inference.
+Notably, this enhanced performance is achieved with a significant efficiency gain, without any trade-off in performance.
+Additionally, we conducted an investigation of the effects of the key hyperparameters in our models.
+In summary, our newly introduced family of Bayesian Neural Networks in the infinite-depth limit offers a superior, more efficient, and practical alternative to existing models.

-In future work, we aim to develop an optimised numerical solver for models with horizontal cuts, enhancing their computational efficiency.
-We also plan to investigate models incorporating both horizontal and vertical cuts to explore potential performance improvements.
-Additionally, we will explore variance reduction techniques such as Sticking The Landing \citep{roeder2017stl} to improve the performance and stability of our models.
+In future work, we aim to investigate models that incorporate both horizontal and vertical cuts to explore potential performance improvements.
+Additionally, we will explore variance reduction techniques such as Sticking The Landing \citep{roeder2017stl} to enhance the performance and stability of our models.
+Another promising direction is to evaluate the generalization capabilities of our approaches on a diverse range of datasets, including Omniglot for few-shot learning and ImageNet for high-resolution performance.
+Given that scalability is a common challenge with Bayesian models, implementing PSDE-BNN on learned features may further improve model efficiency.
+Finally, we plan to systematically investigate the relationship between test set performance and the quality of the variational approximation.
+This includes exploring different priors and model complexities to better understand how the KL divergence impacts generalization across various settings.